-DRACT does not discover a RAC.
+1. DRACT does not discover a RAC.

-Ensure you have performed the following:
+Make sure that you have performed the following:

-- Ping the RAC IP address to ensure you can connect to the RAC from your host. - The HTTP protocol is not blocked on the host system.
-Check your network proxy settings and ensure that the proxy is configured correctly to allow connectivity to the Internet. - The RAC has the remote RACADM feature enabled.
+- Ping the RAC IP address to make sure that you can connect to the RAC from your host. - The HTTP protocol is not blocked on the host system.
+Check your network proxy settings and make sure that the proxy is configured correctly to allow connectivity to the Internet. - The RAC has the remote RACADM feature enabled.

-DRACT only discovers DRAC4 controllers.
+2. DRACT only discovers DRAC4 controllers.

-Ensure that the HTTP protocol is not blocked on the host system.
-Check your network proxy settings and ensure that the proxy is configured correctly to allow connectivity to the Internet.
+Make sure that the HTTP protocol is not blocked on the host system.
+Check your network proxy settings and make sure that the proxy is configured correctly to allow connectivity to the Internet.

-RAC verification fails with the message Verification Failed.
+3. RAC verification fails with the message Verification Failed.

 The discovered RAC may be unsupported.
 Sometimes, a DRAC 3, DRAC/MC, or ERA/MC controllers may be discovered as a DRAC 4 controller.
-Ensure that the controller is not an unsupported controller.
-For a list of supported RACs, see "Supported RACs."
+Make sure that the controller is not an unsupported controller.
+For a list of supported RACs, see Supported RACs.

 The RAC firmware may be in an undefined state.
-Before performing RAC verification, login to the RAC using remote RACADM or the Web GUI to ensure that the RAC is working correctly.
+Before performing RAC verification, login to the RAC using remote RACADM or the Web GUI to make sure that the RAC is working correctly.

-RAC verification fails with the message Access Denied.
+4. RAC verification fails with the message Access Denied.